 - Cons: Venues may be full at that time, budgeting for a full dinner, tricky timing for kids.

 For a more grown-up oriented wedding, consider starting after dinner.
 Why not have the ceremony at seven and the reception from eight-to-midnight?
 Instead of dinner, you’ll offer a cocktail hour with plenty of late-night snacks to keep the party going.
 A later start will allow parents the excuse to book a babysitter rather than try to tough out a dinner reception.
 What’s more, you can have the wedding on Friday night without making friends take a day off work to attend.

 - Pros: no pricey dinner, easier to exclude kids, more availability at venues for Friday night, plenty of late-night party fun.

 - Cons: Parents without babysitters may not attend, have to keep energy level up, older guests may check out early, late start on the honeymoon.

-Whether you’re an early bird or a night owl, there’s a perfect wedding time for you.
-Make sure to consider the convenience of your wedding hour for your guests, but in the end, it’s all about the wedding couple.
-Whether you want to get the hoopla over with and have a Bloody Mary or spend all day anticipating a chic after-wedding cocktail party, there’s more to picking a wedding time than just choosing a date on the calendar.
+Whether you’re an early bird or a night owl, there’s a perfect wedding time of day for you.
+Make sure to consider the convenience of your wedding hour for your guests.
+However, in the end it’s all about the wedding couple.
+Some couples want to get the hoopla over with and just have a Bloody Mary.
+Some want to spend all day anticipating a chic after-wedding cocktail party.
+No matter what, there’s more to picking a wedding time than just choosing a date on the calendar.